Should I Start A For-Profit Or Non-Profit Ministry?

 What is a nonprofit?

 A nonprofit is a tax exemption status that governments give people who want to set up a charitable organisation.
 Some nonprofits' primary source, is their income from donations and grants.
-They can also use membership fees and sponsorship’s to fund their programmes online or in person.
+They can also use membership fees and sponsorship’s to fund their programs online or in person.
 But they solely rely on donations or fundraising events to generate income.

 Are there limitations on how you can build your ministry as a nonprofit?
 Yes, the nonprofit status has limits on how you can earn and declare the way you use the money you make from your ministry.
 Whereas a for-profit ministry model doesn’t limit you and can offer the same benefits as a nonprofit (this can be a social enterprise ministry).